 - Place the beets into a large pot or Dutch oven.
 Add enough water to cover them.
 Bring the water to a boil and cook for 30 minutes.
 After the beets have completely cooled, trim off the remaining stem on top.

 - To remove the skins from the cooked beets grab yourself some paper towels.
 With paper towels in both hands pick a beet up and twist the beet in the paper towels with your hands, the skins will slide right off.

-After the skins are off the beets ,cut them into the shape and size you need them.
-For this recipe, I wanted them cut into thick strips.
+After the skins are off the beets, cut them into the shape and size you need them.
+For this recipe, I wanted them to cut into thick strips.

 Grab yourself a small bowl, it’s time to make the dressing for this delicious Beet Salad.
-Add the vinegar, finely chopped onion, sugar and salt and pepper to the bowl.
-Whisk the ingredients until they are well combine.
+Add the vinegar, finely chopped onion, sugar and salt, and pepper to the bowl.
+Whisk the ingredients until they are well combined.